Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous regularization: Introduction

 The advantage of our approach is that for a given concrete SPDE, the local well-posedness theory, and blow-up criteria can be used as a black box.
 So to prove global existence one only needs to prove energy estimates (which can be hard).
 However, the rest of the argument can be completed in a rather soft way.
 We summarize this in the following roadmap, of which a more extensive version can be found in Roadmap \ref{roadcomplete}.
-An illustration of the results will be discussed in Subsection \ref{ss:introillus}. \begin{roadmap} \ \begin{enumerate}[{\rm(a)}] \item Prove local well-posedness and regularity with Theorem \ref{thm:wellintro}. \item Prove an energy estimate. \item Combine the energy estimate with Theorem \ref{thm:blowupintro} or \ref{thm:semilinblow} to prove $\sigma=\infty$. \end{enumerate} \end{roadmap} Moreover, instantaneous regularization (see Subsection \ref{ss:introIR}) can help in the above scheme as often the extra regularity enables us to prove energy estimates.
+An illustration of the results will be discussed in Subsection \ref{ss:introillus}. \begin{roadmap} \ \begin{enumerate}[{\rm(a)}] \item Prove local well-posedness and regularity with Theorem \ref{thm:wellintro}; \item prove an energy estimate; \item combine the energy estimate with Theorem \ref{thm:blowupintro} or \ref{thm:semilinblow} to prove $\sigma=\infty$. \end{enumerate} \end{roadmap} Moreover, instantaneous regularization (see Subsection \ref{ss:introIR}) can help in the above scheme as often the extra regularity enables to prove energy estimates.

 In \cite{Brz2, BrzElw, carroll1999stochastic, Hornung, NVW3, NVW11eq} an abstract settings appear in which global existence is proved using an argument which resembles a blow-up criterium.
 Of these results the one in \cite[Theorem 4.3]{Hornung} comes closest to the one in Theorem \ref{thm:blowupintro}\eqref{it:blowintroquas2} if $\a=0$.
-However, in that case the result of Theorem \ref{thm:blowupintro}\eqref{it:blowintroquas1}-\eqref{it:blowintroquas_not_critical} is applicable and actually easier to check.
+However, in that case the result of Theorem \ref{thm:blowupintro}\eqref{it:blowintroquas1}-\eqref{it:blowintroquas_not_critical} is applicable and actually easier to check as we do not consider $\|u\|_{L^p(0,\sigma;X_1)}<\infty$ in the criteria.
 There are many other differences, and in particular, the assumptions on the nonlinearities and initial data in \cite{Hornung} are much more restrictive.
 We refer to the introduction of \cite{AV19_QSEE_1} for a detailed comparison.